-The Digital Nano / Nano+ must also be connected to the pool / spa bonding system with an 8 AWG (6 AWG for Canada) wire.
-A bonding lug is provided at the bottom, exterior of the control center.
+The Pool Pilot® chlorinator must also be connected to the pool/spa bonding system with an 8 AWG (6 AWG for Canada) wire.
+A bonding lug is provided at the bottom exterior of the control center.

 8.8 Preparing the Pool Water